lastingParadox/ff-site/archive-to-markdown/md/ff2/17-take-two.md

 🎱 | Without a doubt, Enchantingtable2013.

+**Enchantingtable2013** _(04-Sep-18 04:05 PM)_

+_Matieu grabs at Iris's arm and tries to drag her off to no success._

+> What's up, baby girl?

 **Jelsafan0** _(04-Sep-18 04:05 PM)_

-_Iris grimaces at Matieu tries to pull her away and remains standing stalwart, her stare remaining on Dread._
+_Iris grimaces as Matieu tries to pull her away and remains standing stalwart, her stare remaining on Dread._

 > I just found out someone orchestrated the murder of everyone I ever knew and loved.
 You don’t wanna screw with me right now.

-**Enchantingtable2013** _(04-Sep-18 04:05 PM)_

-_Matieu grabs at Iris's arm and tries to drag her off to no success._

-> What's up, baby girl?

 **ProfessorTree** _(04-Sep-18 04:06 PM)_